 - A completed Form NDR1, plus a required fee of HK$420 which is non-refundable in any cases;

-- Additional information requirement may have in some cases.
+- Additional information requirements may have in some cases.

-At first, if nothing goes wrong with your documents, you can receive a letter approval for the deregistration application within 5 working days.
+If nothing goes wrong with your documents, you can receive a letter of approval for the deregistration application within 5 working days.
 The Company Registrar in the Hong Kong Gazette will publish a notice of the proposed deregistration.

 During 3 months since the published date, if there has been no objection to your deregistration, then the Registrar will proceed to issue the second notice (the final one) to inform your business to be deregistered.
 In parallel to the final notice announced, the dissolved company is official.